Create a Generic IOC#

 • /epics/support/configure/RELEASE.shell - created along with the global release file.
 Sets all the release macros as shell environment variables for passing into the ioc startup script.

-• /epics/ibek-defs - a folder containing all the support YAML files that were registered by the install.sh scripts.
+• /epics/ibek-defs - a folder containing all the support YAML files that were registered by the ansible role support.
 These are symlinks into the original files in ibek-support/XXX

 Note